-Projected emissions for the five pollutants for which emission reduction commitments apply under the revised NECD (2016/2284/EU) and the amended Gothenburg Protocol are compiled by the Inventory Agency to enable comparisons with international commitments.
-Emission projections are required under the CLRTAP every 4 years starting from 2015 while reporting of projections is required every 2 years starting from 2017 under the revised NECD.
-The dataset being provided in March 2019 is based on the latest version of the UK inventory (the 2017 NAEI), as submitted to the NECD and CLRTAP on 15th February 2019.
-The projections rely upon data from various sources, key among which are the Updated Energy and Emissions Projections, issued by BEIS in February 201953, data from DfT, including the latest Road Traffic Forecasts 2018, updated agriculture forecasts based on FAPRI (Defra project DO108) and other forecasts.
+Projected emissions for the five pollutants for which emission reduction commitments (ERCs) apply under the NECD (2016/2284/EU)55 and the CLRTAP Gothenburg Protocol are compiled by the Inventory Agency to enable comparisons with international commitments.
+Emission projections are required under the Gothenburg Protocol every 4 years starting from 2015 while reporting of projections is required every 2 years starting from 2017 under the NECD.
+The dataset being provided in March 2020 is based on the latest version of the UK inventory (the 2018 NAEI), as submitted to the NECD and CLRTAP on 14th February 2020.
+The projections rely upon data from various sources, key among which are the Updated Energy and Emissions Projections, issued by BEIS in February 201956, data from DfT, including updated Road Traffic Forecasts, agriculture forecasts based on FAPRI (Defra project DO108) and other forecasts.
 Further details of data and assumptions are given in section 9.1.
-The emission projections take account of measures in place as far as is possible, given the data available, but do not reflect measures under development for the Clean Air Strategy.
+The emission projections take account of measures in place as far as is possible, given the data available, but do not reflect measures under development for the UK's Clean Air Strategy.